Super Ibérica de Rugby

 The Superibérica de Rugby was a national rugby union competition in Spain which was held in 2009 with six Spanish teams, with the hope of expanding to include Portuguese teams and a team from Gibraltar in the future.

 Gatos de Madrid won the only season in 2009.

-In January 2010 it was announced that the second Superliga season will take place in August, September and early October 2010.
-Eight teams (no mention to Portuguese or Gibraltarian teams) were expected to participate, however the competition was discontinued.
+In January 2010 it was announced that the second Superliga season would take place in August, September and early October 2010.
+Eight teams (no mention of Portuguese or Gibraltarian teams) were expected to participate, however the competition was discontinued.